-Support for student learning and coursework was formalised by the creation of a staff position, the Learning Advocate.
+Support for student learning and coursework continued through the position of Learning Advocate.
 This role covered general academic support, coaching/mentoring, support for students with learning disabilities, and support for those with challenges with the English language.
 Reports from students and professors alike indicate a noticeable, positive effect on students' academic performance, as well as decreased levels of stress.
+The position also led diversity and inclusion initiatives such as the Student Diversity Group.